Mississippi River Basin

 Restoring a Healthy, Resilient Mississippi River

 Today, the Mississippi River faces unprecedented challenges.
-Increasingly intense flooding, nutrient runoff that creates a dead zone in the Gulf of America, invasive species and changing flows strain the river’s infrastructure and threaten homes, communities and livelihoods.
+Increasingly intense flooding, excessive nutrient loads that affect drinking water and create a dead zone in the Gulf, invasive species and changing flows strain the river’s infrastructure and threaten homes, communities and livelihoods.

 The Mississippi River by the Numbers